ekilik/blueskyranker/README.md

 ## Usage

 ### Try it out!
-Just run `python3 blueskyranker.py` for a demo
+Just run `python3 blueskyranker/ranker.py` for a demo

 ### Using it in your own script
 Let's first run a simple ranker that, in fact, doesn't rank but just returns the output
 ```
-from blueskyranker.ranker import TrivialRanker
+from blueskyranker import TrivialRanker

 ranker = Trivialranker(returnformat='id')